toptensoftware/codeonly/readme.md

 ## Creating a Component

-A component is the core concept in CodeOnly and defines DOM (HTML) template, logic code and an optional set of CSS style declarations.
+A component is the core concept in CodeOnly and defines a DOM (HTML) template, logic code and an optional set of CSS style declarations.

 By declaring code, template and styles in Javascript the entire